The research behind the product

 Why we share our work

 Building reliable AI is hard.
-By open sourcing our research, we help the whole industry move forward—and show that we understand these problems well enough to solve them for our customers.
+By publishing our research and tooling — most fully open source, some as freely-distributed binaries — we help the whole industry move forward and show that we understand these problems well enough to solve them for our customers.